sontr-n/Basic-Chat-Bot/README.md

-# chat-bot
+# BASIC CHAT BOT
-##Technology
+## Technology
-Model is used in this project: Tfidf from gensim
+ - Model is used in this project: Tfidf from gensim